athms/reproducible-modelling/README.md

-# An examplary reproducible computational modelling project
+# An examplary reproducible modelling project

 ## What are we doing?